The Arabic Program

 Arabic in ACS is offered as a second language as students learn Arabic within the context of the Arabic class only.
 The language of instruction is the Modern Standard Arabic, a high variety of the Arabic language used in official documents, media, and literature.
 Where different Arabic countries have different dialects, Modern Standard Arabic is the official unified language across the Arab countries.

 Two Arabic programs are offered at ACS: Modern Standard Arabic (MSA), offered in grades N-10.
 This program is designed for native and near-native speakers of the language.
-Students enrolled in this program will be ready to sit for the Lebanese Official exams in grades 9 and 12 or take the IB Higher Level courses in grades 11-12.
-Arabic as a Foreign Language program (AFL): offered in grades 1-10.
+Students enrolled in this program will be ready to sit for the Lebanese Official Exams in grades 9 and 12 or take the IB Standard and Higher Level courses in grades 11-12 or take the Language (A) Literature IB Course.
+Arabic as a Foreign Language program (AFL) is offered in grades 1-10.
 The program is designed for non-native speakers.
-The term “foreign” indicates that the students are non-heritage learners whose mother tongue or dominant home language is other than the Arabic.
+The term “foreign” indicates that the students are non-heritage learners whose mother tongue or dominant home language is other than Arabic.